DeepDoge/primitive-math/README.md

 - `10 / 3 = 3.333...`
 - `5 / 0 = undefined`
 - `3 - 5 = -2`
+- `1.999... = 2`

 you are not looking at results — you are looking at **conventions**.

-These symbols exist to make infinite or impossible processes look finite and complete.
+These symbols exist to compress infinite or impossible processes into something finite and convenient.

 Primitive Math removes those conventions entirely.